Hiring employees in Greece

 Are you in the process of expanding your business to Greece?
 An important part of building any company is to find the right employees local to your operation.
 However, the process of Greece recruitment can be challenging, with the country’s strict labor regulations, customs, and language.

-At New Horizons, our global expansion consultants will assist you throughout the recruitment process with consultancy and outsourcing to manage your hiring in Greece for you.
+At Horizons, our global expansion consultants will assist you throughout the recruitment process with consultancy and outsourcing to manage your hiring in Greece for you.
 With our help, you can find, hire, and onboard employees in Greece and stay fully compliant with the country’s laws, even if you don’t have a Greek entity.

 Greece hiring guide